GoFigr/gofigR/README.md

 ## Usage

-To enable GoFigr, simply call `enable` in your setup chunk. `analysis_name` specifies the analysis under which all figures will be published (it will be created automatically if it doesn't exist).
+To enable GoFigr, simply call `enable_knitr` in your setup chunk. `analysis_name` specifies the analysis under which all figures will be published (it will be created automatically if it doesn't exist).

 ```` rmd
 ```{r setup, include=FALSE}
 library(gofigR)

-gofigR::enable(analysis_name="My first Rmd analysis",
+enable_knitr(analysis_name="My first Rmd analysis")
-               auto_publish=TRUE)
 ```
 ````

-`auto_publish` is FALSE by default.
-Set it to TRUE to override `plot` and `print` and publish figures automatically.

-After calling `enable` you can knit your markdown as-is.
+You can then knit your markdown as-is.
 However, you can also customize GoFigr through chunk options:

 -   `gofigr_figure_name`: manually specify the name of the figure
 -   `gofigr_on`: set to FALSE to disable GoFigr within a chunk
+-   `gofigr_im_options`: custom ImageMagick arguments for converting PDF to PNG.
+Defaults to `"-density 300"`.

 For example: